dailystory/docs/articles/emails/index.md

 Finally, you can also select an [email template](/features/email-templates).
 An email template enables you to create a re-usable layout.
 If you select an email template, you only need to provide the content in the email body.

 ### Required Email Fields
 DailyStory Emails require you provide a from address, a subject and a body.
+The To is automatically set for you.

 #### To
 The To: address will be set automatically when the email is used within a workflow or sent via the API.